Znods/osu-pp-calculator/README.md

 - Replace token with your token in apiv2.c
 - Replace oauth key with your key in main.c
+- Change OWNER name to your twitch name in this format ":yourname:" in twitch.c
-- Also change botname to your twitch botname :)
+- Change botname to your twitch botname :)

 # Dependencies
 - apt install libjson-c-dev -y